martinyanglyu/JH_biobank_paper_2023/README.md

 ## 1. Run the code in Rcode
 ## 2. Using the data in the reference folder if needed
 ## 3. Example rendered PDF files is in the output folder
+# Read depth ratio plot and BAF plot for the multi-region samples